 - 14. Substantial research projects and projects presenting significant ethical challenges will on occasions require Project Advisory Panels to be established to oversee the progress of the project and in such instances, it may be appropriate that a member of the Research Ethics Committee should sit on the Advisory Panel. - 15.
-Duplication of ethics reviews will be avoided where possible, especially in regard to research that may fall under the rubric of other ethics review bodies (e.g. NHS Research Ethics Committees).
+Duplication of ethics reviews will be avoided where possible, especially in regard to research that may fall under the rubric of other ethics review bodies (e.g. NHS Research Ethics Committees8, or the Research Ethics

+Committees of another university).
 In these cases the researcher should send their completed ethics review Checklist to the Research Governance Manager (research.ethics@lse.ac.uk) for reference and submit their research for ethics approval to the appropriate body.
-The appropriate body will be determined by the issues raised by the research, the nature of the data to be obtained and the population of respondents to be included in the study.
-In general, research falling under the auspices of the NHS National Ethics Research Service (NRES) will be managed by NRES ethics committees.
 Once ethics approval has been granted a copy of the letter of approval and relevant documentation should be sent to research.ethics@lse.ac.uk for the records of the LSE Research Ethics Committee.
 Notwithstanding the principle of avoiding duplication, if deemed appropriate the School will consider the ethical implications of the research in its own right (regardless of whether approval has already been granted externally).